- For the Classic or Contemporary Yachtsman

 Laurent Giles Naval Architects Ltd. is a long established yacht and ship design and architect firm.
 Established by Jack Laurent Giles in 1927, Laurent Giles can boast that they have an archive of more than 1,300 unique and historical designs than anyone in the world.
 Some of the historical designs are used even today by Laruent Giles Naval Architects Ltd. and integrated with the latest technology to design classic ships and luxury yachts.

 The luxury yacht Samar is one of the newer designs to launch by Laurent Giles.
 Samar is a 252’ luxury superyacht with a contemporary steel and aluminum exterior design that is being chartered for cruises in the Mediterranean and the Caribbean, or wherever the customer would like to go.
 With a 6,000 nautical mile range, Samar can accommodate an around the world cruise.
-Facilities for 12 guests and up to 26 crew members include a jacuzzi, an open bar, a movie theater, hot and cold pools, a steamroom, and a gymnasium.
+Facilities for 12 guests and up to 26 crew members include a spa pool, an open bar, a movie theater, hot and cold pools, a steamroom, and a gymnasium.

 The yacht is equipped with a guest elevator and two service elevators.
 Samar is truly a wondrous sight when sailing the high seas, and even more wondrous is the experience of looking out onto the sea from the sun deck.
 The interior design can be described as regal, fit for a king and queen.
 She charters for EUR 650,000 per week.
 You might need two weeks to take in the full experience that is Samar.